jax-ml/jax/README.md

 Programming in machine learning is about expressing and transforming functions.
-Transformations include automatic differentiation, compilation for accelerators, and even automatic batching.
+Transformations include automatic differentiation, compilation for accelerators, and automatic batching.
 High-level languages like Python are great for expressing functions, but usually all we can do with them is apply them.
 We lose access to their internal structure which would let us perform transformations.